ashrafur/testrepo2/README.md

-# testrepo2
+# This is a test repository
-This is a repo for testing purpose only
+This is a repo for testing purpose only.
+Hello from test repository.